 Teen Traveler and I took a few days of her February school break to do some college campus tours in Boston.

-We picked four colleges that have the kind of programs she wanted, but we didn’t know much about them otherwise and went in with open minds.
+We picked four very different colleges that have the kind of programs she wanted, but we didn’t know much about them otherwise and went in with open minds.

 She came away loving two and not liking the other two at all.
-But the things she liked and didn’t like will help her to know what to look for and what to avoid as she continues her research.
+More important, the things she liked and didn’t like will helped her to know what to look for on our next weekend of college visits, in Rochester, NY.

-This is the second weekend of campus visits we’ve done — we took a quick trip down to Philadelphia in the fall.
+This is the second weekend of campus visits we’ve done — we took a quick trip down to Philadelphia in the fall to visit a small suburban liberal arts campus and bigger urban one.
 I have a good understanding now of how to manage a college-tour trip so that it’s productive and not overwhelming or exhausting.

-Here are my tips for planning a tour of college campus visits during high school.
-Further down there are also some tips specifically for visiting colleges around Boston, arguably the ultimate college town.
+Here are my tips for planning a tour of college campuses during junior and senior year of high school.

 You might also want to read my Post on